 Estimating the global burden of podoconiosis is vital.
 Such data provide policy makers, programme planners and clinical practitioners clear burden estimates which help priority setting and decision making.
 Strong country-level data spur engagement of endemic countries’ medical and public health communities and prompt national implementation.
 A study conducted in Ethiopia estimated the disability-adjusted life years (DALYs) due to podoconiosis sequelae (lymphoedema and acute attack) to be 172,073, higher than the DALYs due to other NTDs including trachoma, onchocerciasis and leishmaniasis 22.
 Studies have clearly shown an association between depression and podoconiosis, one documenting a prevalence of depression of 12.6% among people with podoconiosis compared with 0.7% among healthy neighbours 5.
-Burden estimation should in future establish podoconiosis-appropriate disability weights and include anxiety and depression as a further sequela of podoconiosis (Box 1).2324-2829930-33, which 34Subsequently it was35 87 Further studies to replicate these findings in different populations are required.
+Burden estimation should in future establish podoconiosis-appropriate disability weights and include anxiety and depression as a further sequela of podoconiosis (Box 1).

+Some of the environmental factors that facilitate formation of the red clay soils containing the putative inorganic particles that trigger the inflammatory response leading to podoconiosis have been described23.
+The exact causal agent in red clay soil areas has not yet been identified.
+A range of studies has suggested that mineral particles present in red clay soils play a role in the pathogenesis of podoconiosis24-28.
+Electron microscopy microanalysis examination of lower limb lymphatic tissues of barefoot people from Ethiopia indicated the presence of microparticles containing the elements found in clays with some difference in the amount between affected and unaffected individuals29.
+Studies to better characterize the type of soils and soil particles in a diverse geographical areas are required.

+In the early 1970s, Price reported familial aggregation of podoconiosis in Ethiopia, Rwanda, and Burundi9.
+These observations and subsequent epidemiological studies in Ethiopia hinted at high heritability of podoconiosis30-33.
+Price performed segregation analysis, which suggested the possibility of a genetic factor with an autosomal recessive mode of inheritance34.
+Subsequently it was hypothesized that individual differences in the tissue handling of absorbed minerals play a role in development of full-blown podoconiosis35.
+A pedigree study conducted in 2005 in southern Ethiopia illustrated that both genetic and environmental factors contribute to the pathophysiology of podoconiosis8.
+A genome-wide comparison of the frequency of genetic variants between podoconiosis cases and unaffected controls from southern Ethiopia revealed that genetic variants in the HLA locus (a genomic region on chromosome 6) confer susceptibility to podoconiosis.
+The study suggested that podoconiosis is a T-cell mediated inflammatory condition7.
+Further studies to replicate these findings in different populations are required.

 Diagnosis

-Currently, podoconiosis is a clinical diagnosis based on history, physical examination and certain disease-specific tests to exclude common differential diagnoses20.
+Currently, podoconiosis diagnosis is primarily clinical and based on history, physical examination and certain disease-specific tests to exclude common differential diagnoses20.
 Current ongoing studies include developing a clinical algorithm, testing and adapting a portable, three-dimensional, infrared imaging system 36,37, and using bioelectrical impedance analysis 38 to detect early and, therefore, reversible lymphoedema due to podoconiosis.
 The clinical algorithm depends on history and physical examination, suggesting that detailed phenotyping might be an important preliminary step.
 Although it has high sensitivity and specificity, validation in a range of epidemiological and geographical settings will be required and should be accompanied by the development of training materials.
 The use of geographical characteristics such as altitudinal difference with LF is important given the altitudinal limits of Anopheles vectors of filaria (and malaria) transmission around 1700 m 20.